Meet 4th Gen Polo Player and IH Member – Seb Dawnay

 His son (my Grandfather) Major General Sir David Dawnay became a top English polo player and Captained the British Polo Team in front of Hitler in the 1936 Olympics.
 After the War he was made Commandant of Sandhurst and also became clerk of the course at Ascot.

-His son Hugh (my dad) became a Major in the army but left to open the first official polo school in the world in 1976 and he taught his methods in 37 different countries, he also wrote two bestselling polo books ‘Polo Vision’ and ‘Playmaker Polo’.
+His son Hugh (my dad) became a Major in the army but left to open the first official polo school in the world in 1976.
+He taught his methods in 37 different countries, he also wrote two bestselling polo books ‘Polo Vision’ and ‘Playmaker Polo’.

 Who are your greatest influences?